Skip to content

 if (sdk.requests.matches(authFilter, request, response)) {

 Then, using the .getBody() method, we extract the response body and if it exists we parse it as JSON using .toJson().
-If an access_token parameter exists, we use the .setVar() method of the environment service to set an environment variable.
+If an access_token parameter exists, we use the .setVar() method to set an environment variable.

 js